 Why explore the Moon

 Many people think that the Moon is just a gray ball of rock in the sky.
 Surprisingly, many scientists share this notion too.
 I once had a physicist tell me the Moon is boring.
-So I’m writing this article as an effort to summarize the immense scientific and exploratory value of our Moon.
+So I’m writing this article to summarize the immense scientific and exploration value of our Moon.

 Why do we explore the Moon?

-It is said that the boot prints of Apollo astronauts who walked on the Moon are still there.
-That’s because the Moon is airless and so things stay as is for years.
+The bootprints of Apollo astronauts who walked on the Moon are still there.
+That’s because the Moon is airless and so things stay unchanged for years.
 This single fact makes the Moon a geological time capsule.

 For most of the solar system’s existence, asteroids and comets have been bombarding planets and their moons at a vigorous pace.
-Most craters formed from such impacts are no longer visible on Earth due to processes like wind and water erosion.
-But the Moon being void of such processes has preserved most of its craters in roughly the same condition for millions of years.
+Most craters formed from such impacts are no longer visible on Earth due to erosion by wind and water.
+But the Moon being void of such processes has preserved most of its craters in roughly the same condition for millions and millions of years.
 By studying these craters, scientists infer what must have happened in the solar system’s past.
 Scientists use the Moon as an age reference to determine how old or young others features on worlds like Mars, Mercury and moons across the solar system are.

-We also know that life arose on Earth around the same time as when asteroids and comets were bombarding the Earth-Moon system four billion years ago, possibly bringing water and organics to Earth.
-Studying the still-intact craters on the Moon from that time is key to understanding what happened during this period, making it a critical piece of our origin story.
+We know that life arose on Earth around the same time as when asteroids and comets were bombarding the Earth-Moon system four billion years ago, possibly bringing water and organics to Earth.
+Studying the still-intact craters on the Moon from that time is key to understanding what really happened during this period, making it a critical piece of our origin story.

-Unlike Earth, the Moon lacks tectonic activity.
-So its internal structure is well preserved since its formation giving scientists an opportunity to understand how interiors of planets form.
-Studying lunar mountains, which are formed by impacts, offer scientists a glimpse into the Moon’s interior, as do its dark regions, which are solidified lava plains from the time of active volcanism on the Moon.
+Unlike Earth and Venus, the Moon lacks tectonic activity so its internal structure is well preserved since its formation.
+This gives scientists an opportunity to understand how the insides of planets form.
+Studying lunar mountains, which are formed by asteroid or cometary impacts, offer scientists a glimpse into the Moon’s interior, as do its dark regions, which are solidified lava plains from the time of active volcanism on the Moon.

 It’s not just science, the Moon also has technological and economic value.
 In the last two decades, NASA and ISRO spacecraft have discovered water ice on the Moon’s poles.
-It is possible that future human habitats on the Moon tap into this water ice for consumption and fuel needs.
+Future human habitats on the Moon could tap into this water ice for drinkable water, breathable air and rocket fuel.

-Further, scientists study the Moon to understand how space radiation and micrometeorite bombardment can affect astronauts living for long periods in deep space, such as on missions to Mars.
+Further, scientists study the Moon to understand how space radiation and micrometeorite bombardment can affect astronauts living in deep space for long periods, such as on missions to Mars.
 The Moon’s proximity and access to resources make it a great testbed of technologies required for deep space exploration, including putting humans on Mars.
-Long term, the Moon’s low gravity barrier allows it to be an effective rocket platform to build a sustainable human presence across the solar system.
+Long term, the Moon’s low gravity barrier allows it to be an efficient rocket platform to sustainably expand humans across the solar system.

 A brief history of lunar exploration and the road ahead

 In the 1960s, NASA sent the Ranger series of spacecraft to intentionally go smash into the Moon!
-They sent back over 15,000 photographs during their fall which taught us that the Moon has craters all over the place, even on small scales.
+They sent back over 15,000 photographs during their fall which taught us that the Moon was cratered all the way down, even on small scales.
 This allowed NASA to select safe landing spots for Apollo astronauts.

-Around the same time, the Soviet orbiter Luna 10 revealed local variations in the Moon’s gravity field.
-These anomalies have caused spacecraft to unintentionally crash onto the lunar surface and had to be avoided for having safe Apollo landings.
+Around the same time, the Soviet orbiter Luna 10 revealed that the Moon’s gravity field has strong variations.
+These anomalies have caused spacecraft to unintentionally crash onto the lunar surface, and had to be avoided for having safe Apollo landings.
 Later, NASA launched the Lunar Prospector and the twin GRAIL orbiters in 1998 and 2011 respectively to make detailed gravity maps of the Moon.
-These maps have helped scientists see features beyond the lunar surface and better understand the Moon’s structure.
+These maps have helped scientists see features beyond the surface and better understand the Moon’s structure.

 Humans have not been back since, and the Moon remains the only world besides Earth we’ve ever visited.
-In 2013, NASA launched the LADEE orbiter to probe the dust environment around the Moon and thus help assess its threats to future astronauts and human settlements.
+In 2013, NASA launched the LADEE orbiter to probe the dust environment around the Moon to help assess its threats to future astronauts and human settlements.

 Chinese lunar program

 The Chang’e 4 rover, Yutu 2, is scouting the landed region for clues of the Moon’s past.
-That’s because it resides within the largest and deepest lunar crater, the South Pole-Aitken basin.
-This ancient crater holds clues to what was happening in the early solar system, about four billion years ago!
-This is why a sample return mission from the South Pole-Aitken basin has been assessed as a top priority in the last two Planetary Decadal Surveys, a report produced every 10 years by the scientific community to guide future NASA missions.
+That’s because the region lies within the largest and deepest lunar crater, the South Pole-Aitken basin.
+Since this ancient crater holds clues to what was happening in the solar system about four billion years ago, a sample return mission from here has been assessed as a top priority in the last two Planetary Decadal Surveys, a report produced every 10 years by the U.S. scientific community to guide future NASA missions.

 Water on the Moon

-In the 21st century, the focus has been more on steps towards sustainable presence on the Moon.
-NASA launched the Lunar Reconnaissance Orbiter in 2009, which produced the highest resolution Moon maps, including images, topography, temperatures, etc. Its extensive dataset has helped plan nearly all modern-day Moon landing missions and will help future ones like those part of NASA’s Artemis human landing program.
-The Artemis program envisions landing humans on the Moon’s south pole, where the water ice is.
+In the 21st century, we’ve focused on steps towards sustainable presence on the Moon.
+NASA launched the Lunar Reconnaissance Orbiter in 2009, which produced the highest resolution Moon maps, including images, topography, temperatures, etc. Its extensive dataset has helped plan nearly all modern-day Moon landing missions, and will help future ones like those part of NASA’s Artemis program, which envisions landing humans on the Moon’s south pole where the water ice is.

-The lunar science and exploration communities agree that we can harness water ice on the Moon’s poles to power future habitats.
+The lunar science and exploration communities agree that we can harness water ice on the Moon’s poles for consumption needs of future habitats.
 But before we plan lunar habitats, we need technologies that enable us to explore the Moon’s poles.
-This includes an ability to land on and navigate rough, mountainous terrain on the lunar poles, and function in the frigid water-hosting regions without access to sunlight or Earth communication.
+This includes an ability to land on and navigate extremely rocky terrain on the lunar poles, and function in the frigid water-hosting regions without access to sunlight or Earth communication.
 This is where NASA’s next lunar mission, VIPER, comes in.
-Slated for launch in 2023, NASA’s VIPER will explore permanently dark craters on the Moon’s poles to make high-resolution maps of water ice and probe it.
+Slated for launch in 2023, VIPER will explore and probe permanently shadowed regions on the Moon’s poles to make high-resolution maps of water ice and other resource there.

 The Moon’s origin

 Where did the Moon come from?
-The origin of the Moon is a fundamental question in planetary science.
+The origin of our cosmic companion is a fundamental question in planetary science.

 Like what you read?
 I don’t display ads, support me to keep me going. 🚀

-Check out my curated Moon page for more Moon stories.
+Check out my curated Moon page for more such stories.